apache/tvm-rfcs/rfcs/0104-scalable-vectors-in-tir.md

 The main areas that need changes are:

-1. `VectorizeLoop` pass - We need to handle creating scalable vectors from loops and correctly vectorizing the associated broadcasts
+1. `VectorizeLoop` pass - We need to handle creating scalable vectors from loops and correctly vectorizing the associated broadcasts.

 2. `tir.split` and `tir.tile` (and TE equivalents) - These primitives would be the main interface through which we can create scalable vectors and, therefore, they should support compile time unknown factors